Sam-Berens/MidLifeAPOE_Greebles/README.md

 # 2: Model number

 All analyses may be identified by one of two model numbers: “05” and “06”.
-Models identified by these numbers may involve different outcome (dependent) variables, yet models with the same number will all have the same fixed- and random-effects predators (independent variables):
+Models identified by these numbers may involve different outcome (dependent) variables, yet models with the same number will all have the same fixed- and random-effects predictors (independent variables):

 - “05”: y ~ 1 + (hAmbi * zAge * E4) + (1 | PpantId)
 - “06”: y ~  1 + (hAmbi * zAge * E4 * Female) + (1 | PpantId)